Superfish: Lenovo security incident

 Users had expressed concerns about scans of SSL-encrypted web traffic by Superfish Visual Search software pre-installed on Lenovo machines since at least early December 2014.
 This became a major public issue, however, only in February 2015.
-The installation included a universal self-signed digital certificate issued by certificate authority; the certificate authority allows a man-in-the-middle attack to introduce ads even on encrypted pages.
+The installation included a universal self-signed digital certificate issued by a certificate authority; the certificate authority allows a man-in-the-middle attack to introduce ads even on encrypted pages.
 The digital certificate had the same private key across laptops; this allowed third-party eavesdroppers to intercept or modify HTTPS secure communications without triggering browser warnings by either extracting the private key or using a self-signed certificate.

 On February 20, 2015, Microsoft released an update for Windows Defender which removes Superfish.
 In an article in Slate tech writer David Auerbach compares the incident to the Sony DRM rootkit scandal and says of Lenovo's actions, "installing Superfish is one of the most irresponsible mistakes an established tech company has ever made."
 On February 24, 2015, Heise Security published an article revealing that the certificate in question would also be spread by a number of applications from other companies including SAY Media and Lavasoft's Ad-Aware Web Companion.

 Criticisms of Superfish software predated the "Lenovo incident" and were not limited to the Lenovo user community: as early as 2010, users of computers from other manufacturers had expressed concerns in online support and discussion forums that Superfish software had been installed on their computers without their knowledge, by being bundled with other software.

 CEO Pinhas, in a statement prompted by the Lenovo disclosures, maintained that the security flaw introduced by Superfish software was not, directly, attributable to its own code; rather, "it appears [a] third-party add-on introduced a potential vulnerability that we did not know about" into the product.
 He identified the source of the problem as code authored by the tech company Komodia, which deals with, among other things, website security certificates.
 Komodia was founded by Barak Weichselbaum, a former programmer for Israel's IDF Intelligence Core.
 Komodia code is also present in other applications, among them, parental-control software; and experts have said "the Komodia tool could imperil any company or program using the same code" as that found within Superfish.
 In fact, Komodia itself refers to its HTTPS-decrypting and interception software as an "SSL hijacker", and has been doing so since at least January 2011.
 Its use by more than 100 corporate clients may jeopardize "the sensitive data of not just Lenovo customers but also a much larger base of PC users".
 Komodia was closed in 2018.